Rebelstar: Reception

-CRASH noted the detailed blueprint-style maps and their flexible layout and the strategic mix of different weapon types and unit deployment.
-However, the sound effects were deemed irritating, and the packaging amateurish.
+CRASH noted the detailed blueprint-style maps and their flexible layout and the strategic mix of different weapon types and unit deployment, but the sound effects were deemed irritating, and the packaging amateurish.

 Rebelstar

 Rebelstar was originally published in 1986 by Telecomsoft's budget label, Firebird.
 Unlike its predecessor it was written in machine code, and featured a larger, scrolling playfield.
 The game supports single player and two player variants, and had overhauled game mechanics.
 Only one map is available.

 Morale, stamina and encumbrance are new statistics for units, and ranged fire has the option of fast snapshots or more action-point consuming aimed shots.
 In addition, an "opportunity fire" system allows a player to interrupt their opponents turn with pre-targeted shots.
 Objects are more interactive than in Rebelstar Raiders, with units able to drop or collect weapons, ammunition, dead bodies, and other items.
 Some types of terrain may provide cover and slow units down.
 Wreckage of droids and dead bodies also cause partial obstructions.

 The objective for the Raiders in Rebelstar is to destroy ISAAC, the computer responsible for breaking the Raiders' secret codes.
 The game can be won either by destroying ISAAC's central core, or by eliminating all enemy forces in the base.
 The player can gain reinforcements by destroying three Laser Defence Computers located around the base; this allows reinforcements to arrive a few turns later.

 In the single player version, the difficulty level can be set from one to eight, each level increasing the number and power of the droid forces.
 The game has a built-in time limit, and the Raiders automatically lose if they fail to achieve either of their objectives within the time limit.